Scale video delivery and monitor network traffic by using eCDNs with Microsoft Stream

 Configure "Microsoft Teams" production type events through Microsoft Teams and Yammer for your eCDN solution

-If you plan to create "Quick start" live events through Microsoft Teams or Yammer you will need to configure your eCDN provider to be integrated with Microsoft Teams as well.
+If you plan to create Teams live events through Microsoft Teams or Yammer, you'll need to configure your eCDN provider to be integrated with Microsoft Teams as well.

 Get to video analytics reports for your eCDN solution

-Some video delivery providers also provide analytics reports giving deeper information about playback sessions, viewers, and/or quality of service.
-If your provider gave you an analytics report URL template to configure when you setup the provider in Stream admin, then owners of videos or events can easily get to the analytics report for a specific video or event.
+As noted above, some eCDN solutions also provide analytics reports that give deeper information about playback sessions, viewers, and quality of service.
+If your provider gave you an analytics report URL template to configure when you set up the provider in the Stream admin panel, then owners of videos or events can easily get to the analytics report for a specific video or event.

 Owners of videos will see an Analytics tab directly under the video.
-On this tab there will be a link for owners to easily get to the analytics report for this specific video in the video delivery provider's system.
+On this tab, there will be a link for owners to access the analytics report for this specific video in the eCDN provider's system.

-If you are a Stream admin you can also elevate your access to see the Analytics tab and get to the eCDN analytics report link even if you aren't an owner of the live event or video.
+If you're a Stream admin, you can also elevate your access to see the Analytics tab and get to the eCDN analytics report link, even if you aren't an owner of the live event or video.

-You should make sure that your network caching solution is setup correctly in your network and that you've properly configured Microsoft Stream to enable the provider per the providers instructions and specific configuration strings.
-If you are still having issue some of the below tactics might help.
+You should make sure that your eCDN solution is set up correctly in your network and that you've properly configured Microsoft Stream to enable the provider per their instructions and specific configuration strings.
+If you're still having issues, some of the tactics below might help.

 Verify setup tool

-If you are having issues with your network caching solution you can always come back and run the Verify setup tool.
-The cache provider event messages shown for your test video can give you and your cache provider more information on what's not working.
+If you are having issues with your eCDN solution, you can always come back and run the Verify setup tool.
+The eCDN provider event messages shown for your test video can give you and your eCDN provider more information on what's not working.

-- Go to Settings > Admin Settings > Network caching > Verify setup.
+- Go to Settings > Admin Settings > eCDN provider > Verify setup

 Disable eCDN for a specific session via URL query string

-If you want to remove your network caching provider from the playback flow to determine if an issue you are seeing is with the cache provider or with Stream, you can easily disable the eCDN provider for a specific playback session via query string.
+To determine if an issue you're seeing is with the eCDN solution or with Stream, you can easily disable the eCDN solution for a specific playback session via query string.

 View eCDN info in browser console

-If your network caching provider supports it they may print out debug information during initialization of playback through their solution.
-This extra info may helpful in determining what is going wrong.
+If your eCDN solution provider supports it, they may print debug information during initialization of playback through their solution.
+This extra info may be helpful in determining what is going wrong.
 You can enable extra console debug messages via the query string.